 In this article, we explore ‘How to get a blue belt in BJJ‘.
-Brazilian Jiu-JItsu is a difficult and unintuitive sport.
+Brazilian Jiu-Jitsu is a difficult and unintuitive sport.
 Unless you did Judo or Wrestling before you really cannot compare it to anything you have done before.
 Without some proper coaching, you can spend years at white belt.
 It is very easy to make mistakes in this sport.
 Read this article to streamline your promotion.
-This is not a list of hacks or loopholes in your Jiu Jitsu blue belt.
+This is not a list of hacks or loopholes in your Jiu-Jitsu blue belt.
 Unfortunately, There is no short road.
 So tighten your belt and prepare for work!

 How to get a blue belt in BJJ: Mindset

 Start by doing yourself a favor and remove the word ‘failure’ from your vocabulary.
 Instead when you do not reach your desired outcome what you are going to receive is ‘feedback.’
 Failure is a human invention to help describe the outcome that has not yet reached its final state.
-High functioning people will always opt for feedback over failure.
+High functioning people will always opt for feedback on failure.
 By changing this perception, you give yourself a to-do list instead of giving power to that voice that attempts to tear you down.

 How to get a blue belt in BJJ: Control your Breathing